hdeter/CellTracking/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 Practice dataset

-A sample dataset in the context of bacterial growth is included to test the scripts.
+A sample dataset in the context of bacterial growth is available to test the scripts.
 The complete image dataset (467 frames) is available on FigShare.

 -----------------------------------------------------------------------------------------------------------------------------
 Contact information: